 Although Arcade has fewer integrations than Navattic, it does integrate with all the must-have tools needed for your product demos to reach the right audience and engage them, such as:

-• Clearbit is used to uncover companies that interact with your demos.
+- Clearbit to uncover companies that interact with your demos.

-• Slack, so all your channels can be notified once a new Arcade has been published, edited, or viewed by certain accounts.
+- Slack to notify your team when a new Arcade has been published, edited, or viewed by certain accounts.

-• HubSpot and Salesforce for seamless connection with CRM systems.
+- HubSpot and Salesforce to integrate with your CRM systems.

-• Mixpanel is used to track and analyze audience behavior.
+- Mixpanel to track and analyze audience behavior.

 Navattic’s Integrations